cyuria/cyuria.github.io/practices.md

 I would also argue that the maintainability of a piece of code is simply the combination of the readability and the writability of the code.

-Thus the above three metrics can be transformed into a new set of four metrics which specifically apply to code quality:
+Thus, the above three metrics can be transformed into a new set of four metrics which specifically apply to code quality:
 - Performance
 - Bugs